citizenfx/natives/TASK/WaypointRecordingGetClosestWaypoint.md

 ```

 ```
-For a full list, see here: pastebin.com/Tp0XpBMN
 For a full list of the points, see here: goo.gl/wIH0vn
 ```

 ## Parameters